cw/webos-imgur-viewer/README.md

 # webOS imgur viewer #

-This app provides a webOS interface to the image gallery on [http://imgur.com/](http://imgur.com/)
+This app provides a webOS interface to the [imgur](http://imgur.com/) image gallery.